 - Feel free to use all green peppers, red peppers, yellow peppers, or a mix.

-- This sauce is on the sweeter side, which is GREAT for my kids–for me, I like to add Sriracha to my serving.
+- This sauce is on the sweeter side, which is GREAT for my kids.
+Personally, I like to add Sriracha to my serving.
 If you want your whole dish to be spicier, add 1/2 tablespoon Sriracha or hot sauce during cooking process.